jemalbrins/docs/paywall.rst

 test any changes you want to make.
 Further, the underlying paywall implementation can change underneath your feet, breaking your page, without you getting advance notice.

+If you want to use the new 'Panels' registration modals, which can be seen on chicagotribune.com, then let Tech know and they will turn them on for your requested domain.
+The 'Panels' registration modals do not support IE8 or IE9.
+The prompts do not appear in IE8, and the prompts have slight design quirks in IE9, but they are otherwise fully functional.

 Use by different markets
 ------------------------

 The above code samples all assume you're using Chicago's paywall.
-If that's not the case, everything should still work as described, but you'll have to swap out the Hive URLs from chicagotribune.com for your own.
-For instance, the main Chicago SSOR CSS file lives at http://www.chicagotribune.com/hive/stylesheets/ssor.css, while the equivalent LA file lives at http://www.latimes.com/hive/stylesheets/ssor.css.
-As described in the `Setting Up Paywall Rules in DSS section <#setting-up-paywall-rules-in-dss>`_, you'll also need to determine the appropriate product code and ensure that the relevant rules are in place.
+If that's not the case, everything should still work as described, but you'll have to swap out the product code from chinews-apps for your own.

 Staging vs. production
 ----------------------